Transfer Window Logic

 self.max_windows = max_active_windows

-# Bounded state: media_id -> deque of active tap events
+# Bounded state: media_id -> deque holding the single anchoring IN tap.

 self.processed_hashes: Set[str] = set()